 Favorite Bible Verse: Moses parting the Red Sea.

 I was born in Pontiac, Michigan and raised in Keego Harbor.
 I attended West Bloomfield schools where I was a stinker.
-After high school, I joined the Marine Corp, active duty four years.
+After high school, I joined the Marine Corp, active duty for four years.
 I am married to my wonderful wife, Jeanette, and have one daughter, Danielle.
-I was a journeyman carpenter for over 25 years, but am now retired.
-I am very active in my church, Grace and Peace in Pontiac.
-I play guitar and keyboard in the church band.
+I was a journeyman carpenter for over 25 years but am now retired.
 I enjoy bowling and aeronautics.
 I have worked here at Hope for over eight years and enjoy my job and the people here at Hope very much.

-Most Embarrassing Moment: While working at Hope one day I approached a group of people with their backs to me.
-As I got closer I noticed their beautiful long hair, I asked “Could I help you ladies with something”.
+Most Embarrassing Moment: While working at Hope one day, I approached a group of people with their backs to me.
+As I got closer, I noticed their beautiful long hair and asked “Could I help you ladies with something”.
 They turned around and much to my chagrin they were all men, some with facial hair!
 Very embarrassing!

 Favorite Bible Verse: Psalm 23 "The Lord is my shepherd....."